Tight Generalization of Robertson-Type Uncertainty Relations: Generalization of Schr odinger's relation

-Interestingly, our relation~\eqref{main:UR} not only generalizes the Robertson relation, but also yields a generalization of the Schr\"odinger relation: \begin{theorem}Let \( A \) and \( B \) be arbitrary quantum observables, and let \( \rho \) be a quantum state that is not maximally mixed.
+Interestingly, our relation~\eqref{main:UR} not only generalizes Robertson's relation, but also yields a generalization of Schr\"odinger's relation: \begin{theorem}Let \( A \) and \( B \) be arbitrary quantum observables, and let \( \rho \) be a quantum state that is not maximally mixed.
 Then the following uncertainty relation holds:

 \end{theorem} The following proof is inspired by the technique used in Ref.~\cite{Wu2010}, which is generalized here in a state-dependent manner.